lonelycode/tyk-io-site-content/dashboard-v0-9/portal/portal-settings.md

 ### Signup form customisation

-If you wish develoeprs to submit additional details as part of their signup form, you can register the field names here, then add them to the form in the sign-up template (they will not be validated, we leave this up to you) and they will be stored in the database alongside the user profile.
+If you wish developers to submit additional details as part of their signup form, you can register the field names here, then add them to the form in the sign-up template (they will not be validated, we leave this up to you) and they will be stored in the database alongside the user profile.

-These fields will also be exposed in the developer profiles secion in the dashboard so you can view them at any time.
+These fields will also be exposed in the developer profiles section in the dashboard so you can view them at any time.

 ### Key request form customisation